Tura, Meghalaya: Other institutes

+Libraries and museums

+The Department of Arts and Culture, Government of Meghalaya has set up a District Library in Tura, under the supervision of the State Library, Shillong.
+On 16 February 2024, a unique Street Library was inaugurated by the Tura MP, Agatha K. Sangma in the Gandrak Dare Falls park.
+Funded by Sangma under the Members of Parliament Local Area Development Scheme (MPLADS), the aim of the Street Library is to foster the habit of reading in the people of Tura.

+A District Museum was opened in Tura on 18 August 1989, under the supervision of the Williamson Sangma Museum, Shillong.
+The District Museum has collections that show the lifestyle and customs of the Garo people.
+The collections include handicrafs, objects of rituals, domestic articles, weapons, jewellery, musical instruments, costumes, etc.

-Food and drinks
+Food and drink

-There are many varieties of food available, the common one is the traditional Garo food.
+Many varieties of food available, most common is traditional Garo food.
 Traditional Garo food includes boiled rice, different preparations of pork, beef, chicken and dry fish.
-Some of the delicacies of Garo Food are Na·kam Bitchi (it is dry fish curry made with chillies and soda), Gal•da Matchu (Roselle leaves boiled with beef), Wak Gominda (it is Pumpkin cooked with Pork, chillies and soda) Wak Pura (it is pork cooked with crushed rice or rice flour), Khappa (meat fried with soda and boiled with fresh garden spices) Ta'a wakgran (Yam with smoked Pork, chillies and soda), Brenga (Meat cooked inside the bamboo), We'tepa (Meat/Fish/vegetables cooked wrapped in banana leaves), Chambil Wak Pura (Pomelo cooked with Pork and crushed rice), Ta'a wak Haldi rasin (Pork cooked with yam, turmeric powder, chillies and onions), Kalai do'o (Black lentils cooked with Chicken), Me'a nakam (Bamboo shoot with dry fish), Me'a wak Pura (Bamboo Shoot with pork and rice flour) etc. The common delicacies are rice cakes called sakkin (made with locally grown sticky rice and sesame seed) and pitta (made with crushed sticky rice and jaggery), Jakkep (made with sticky rice flour and sesame seeds).
-There are many variety of locally made drinks.
-Minil bitchi or Mi bitchi (Rice Beer) (made of fermented sticky rice or normal rice) is one of the most common drink.
-In fact, there are various indigenous delicacies.
+Some of the delicacies of Garo food are Na·kam Bitchi (dry fish curry made with chillies and baking soda), Galda Matchu (roselle leaves boiled with beef), Wak Gominda (pumpkin cooked with Pork, chillies and baking soda), Wak Pura (pork cooked with crushed rice or rice flour), Kappa (meat fried with baking soda and boiled with fresh garden spices), Ta·a wakgran (yam with smoked pork, chillies and baking soda), Brenga (meat cooked inside bamboo), We·tepa (meat/fish/vegetables cooked wrapped in banana leaves), Chambil Wak Pura (pomelo cooked with pork and crushed rice), Ta·a wak holdi rasin (pork cooked with yam, turmeric powder, chillies and onions), Kalai do·o (black lentils cooked with chicken), Me·a nakam (bamboo shoot with dry fish), and Me·a wak Pura (bamboo shoot with pork and rice flour).

+The common sweet dishes are rice cakes called sakkin (made with locally grown sticky rice and sesame seed), pitta (made with crushed sticky rice and jaggery), and jakkep (made with sticky rice flour and sesame seeds).
+A variety of locally made drinks are available.
+Minil bitchi or Mi bitchi (Rice Beer) (made of fermented sticky rice or normal rice) is one of the most common drinks.